rezaAdinepour/Fire-Detection/README.md

 All of images are in <code>Iamges</code> folder.

 ## Installation
-Create a Dialogue based MFC application and add this files in your project.
+Create a dialogue based MFC application and add this files in your project.